-The central message of the letters to the Romans is: the Gospel is the power of God for salvation to everyone who believes (see Romans 1:16).
+The central message of the letter to the Romans is: the Gospel is the power of God for salvation to everyone who believes (see Romans 1:16).

 We all need salvation

 Paul starts the letter to the Romans by showing that we all need salvation.
 Everybody can know there is an almighty God, but people are not honoring Him (Romans 1:19-21).
 The gentiles are idolaters and full of sexual sin (Romans 1:22-27).
 The Jews have the law of God, but they do not obey it and sin as well (Romans 2:17-24).
 All men are sinners, and therefore are under the judgment of God.
 There is no way that we can solve that problem ourselves.
 However hard we try, we cannot obtain salvation through obeying God: “by the works of the law no human being will be justified in his sight” (Romans 3:20).

 Hope from God

 After it is explained that there is no hope for us through the things that we do for God, we read that there is hope through what God did for us: we “are justified by His grace as a gift, through the redemption that is in Christ Jesus” (Romans 3:24).
 Not our works, but God’s grace brings salvation to those “who have faith in Jesus” (Romans 3:26).
 God justifies sinners.
 That means: He sees them in Christ, and in his eyes they are as righteous as Jesus was, because his righteousness is attributed to them.
 This is a wonderful proof of God’s love for us (Romans 5:8).
-Because He pours out love in our hearts (Romans 5:6), our lives are full hope and rejoicing.
+Because He pours out love in our hearts (Romans 5:6), our lives are full of hope and rejoicing.
 We are no longer enemies with God, but friends!